 What can you afford?

 The first step to buying your next home is to find out what you can afford.
 The amount you need to borrow will depend on the size of your deposit.
 Do you have a property to sell?
 If so, take a look at our Guide to Selling Your Property.
 Once you know the size of your deposit, you’ll need to speak to a mortgage advisor.
-We have a professional Mortgage Advice Bureau Adviser located in each of our eight branches and Head Office.
+We have a professional Mortgage Advice Bureau Adviser located in each of our nine branches and Head Office.
 With access to 1,000s of products from 90+ lenders, they’re best placed to find you a mortgage most suited to your needs - arrange an appointment today.

 Location, location, location